edgenextapisdk/terraform-provider-edgenext/docs/resources/cdn_domain_config.md

 Required:

 - `list` (List of String) IP whitelist.
 IP format supports /8, /16, /24 subnet formats, IPs between subnets cannot overlap; maximum 500 IP formats can be set, multiple IP formats separated by commas; IP whitelist cannot coexist with IP blacklist, setting IP whitelist will clear IP blacklist functionality.

-Optional:

-- `mode` (String) IP list mode:
-append: Append mode
-cover: Cover mode, default cover

-<a id="nestedblock--config--new_origin"></a>
-### Nested Schema for `config.new_origin`

-Required:

-- `origin` (String) Required field, origin server address

-Optional:

-- `connect_time` (Number) Optional, TCP connection time, TCP connection time refers to the TCP connection timeout when going back to origin, default 15 seconds, can be set to positive integers between 3~60 seconds
-- `host` (String) Optional, origin host; default value "", must be in domain format; when origin host is not set, the origin host header will be consistent with the accelerated domain
-- `isp` (String) Optional, ISP, specify ISP for origin; optional values [default.dx.lt.yd]; default value default; Note: when this configuration is set, the default source default value must be set; For example, if an accelerated domain sets Telecom source A, then default source B must be set, Telecom requests go to A origin server, other requests go to B origin server;
-- `level` (Number) Optional, primary-backup level, higher values have higher priority; optional values [10, 20]; default value 20; Note: when multiple origin servers have the same primary-backup level, they are all primary sources; if multiple origin servers have different primary-backup levels, the one with the highest value is the primary source, others are backup sources, and among backup sources, higher primary-backup level values have higher priority; For example, if an accelerated domain has 4 origin IPs configured, A and B both have level 20, C has level 15, D has level 10, then when A and B sources are normal, priority goes to AB sources; when both A and B are abnormal, priority goes to C source; when A, B, C are all abnormal, goes to D source
-- `port` (Number) Optional, origin port, determined by protocol parameter when not specified, protocol=http uses port=80; protocol=https uses port=443; protocol=default ignores port value and fixes to 0, parameter range (0, 65535)
-- `protocol` (String) Optional, origin protocol; optional values [default,http,https]; default value default; default: follow request port and protocol for origin (request xx port uses origin xx port, https request uses https protocol for origin); http: origin fixed to use http protocol; https: origin fixed to use https protocol
-- `weight_level` (Number) Optional, weight level; optional values [1, 10000]; default value 1; Note: higher weight level values mean greater weight, when primary-backup levels are the same, origin requests are distributed based on weight ratio; For example: if an accelerated domain has 2 origin servers configured, both A and B sources have primary-backup level 20, A source has weight level 60, B source has weight level 40, then A source's origin request count is approximately 60% of the domain's total origin requests, B source's origin request count is approximately 40% of the domain's total origin requests

 <a id="nestedblock--config--origin"></a>